Kurolox/CCC19_nov/README.md

 ## Folder structure

 * `src`: All source code files (scripts, classes...)
+* `docs`: All of the PDFs explaining each level problem.
 * `inputs`: Directory where all the provided inputs are stored.
-All the files inside are assumed to be named `levelX_Y.in` .
+All the files inside are assumed to be named `levelX_Y.in`.
 * `outputs`: Directory where all the generated outputs are stored.
-All the files generated inside will be named `levelX_Y.out` .
+All the files generated inside will be named `levelX_Y.out`.
-* `docs`: